JonSnow1807/Medical-Prescription-OCR/README .md

 ---

 ## 🙋‍♂️ Author
-Chinmay Shrivastava – B.Tech CSE, self‑taught ML engineer passionate about healthcare AI.
+Chinmay Shrivastava – MS CSE, self‑taught ML engineer passionate about AI.

 > *Feel free to create an issue or submit a PR if you’d like to contribute!*